 - 2.8.
 Loan security.
 Loans are evidenced by a promissory note and secured by a deed of trust.
 If a loan is repaid prior to the term of a regulatory agreement, the regulatory agreement shall remain in effect for the remainder of the original term. - 2.9.
 Subordination.
 At its discretion, SHRA may subordinate repayment, security positions and affordability covenants to a conventional lender or other public agency lender. - 2.10.
 Disbursement.
 SHRA loan disbursements are made after all funding has been formally committed to the project, and closed.
 SHRA shall pay each complete disbursement request within twenty (20) business days after the disbursement request is submitted. - 2.101.
 Retention.
 SHRA will hold back a minimum of ten percent of the SHRA loan until project completion and expiration of the lien period. - 2.12.
 Term of senior financing.
 The term of any permanent loan senior to SHRA's loan will be amortizing and carry a term of no less than 15 years from the date of conversion to permanent financing. - 2.13.
 Cost savings.
 All projects are subject to SHRA's cost savings provisions whereby if there are cost savings in a project, as evidenced in the final cost certification, SHRA, in its sole discretion, will withhold one half of the cost savings from the retention and the loan balance shall be reduced by the amount withheld. - 2.14.
 Cost certification.
 At completion of construction, Borrower shall submit to SHRA a cost certification prepared by a qualified, independent auditor acceptable to SHRA.
 The cost certification shall indicate the amounts actually spent for each item in the cost breakdown and shall indicate the final sources of funding.
 Should additional sources of financing be awarded or received beyond those disclosed during the initial underwriting, any additional sources shall be subject to the review and approval of SHRA and may result in a reduction of the SHRA loan amount. - 2.15.
 Application and annual fees.
 Applicants must submit a Pre-Application and a full Application, if requested, according to the procedure outlined in Section 10.
 At the time a full Application for an SHRA loan is submitted, the developer must pay a "good-faith" deposit of \$12,500 to cover SHRA staff costs (at \$100 per hour) and expenses in determining the feasibility of the project and processing the loan application.
-In addition, SHRA will receive an Annual Administration Fee equal to 12.5 basis points (0.125%) of the original loan amount or of the original bond amount if bonds are issued, as compensation for monitoring compliance with regulatory restrictions and the administration of the loan.
-For projects receiving both bonds and gap financing, the Annual Administration Fee will be based on the bond issuance amount.
-SHRA receives, in advance, a prorated semi-annual installment at loan closing and equal semi-annual installments following the Effective Date of the Regulatory Agreement during the term of the regulatory period.
-For projects receiving SHRA gap funding, SHRA will also receive a Fee equal to \$100 per each SHRA-funded unit per year (e.g., HOME, Housing Trust Fund, etc.).
-For mixed-income projects, the Annual Administration Fee amount shall be determined based on the number of affordable units.
-Fees payable to SHRA for a bond issuance are outlined in Section 9.1.10.
-The Annual Administration Fee shall not exceed \$25,000 annually on bond projects or \$15,000 per year on non-bond projects.
-Fees may be subject to restrictions imposed by the funding source. - 2.16.
-Loan commitment terms.
-The conditional loan commitment will expire 18 months after its execution.
+SHRA will receive an Annual Administration Fee equal to 12.5 basis points (0.125%) of the loan amount as compensation for monitoring compliance with regulatory restrictions and the administration of the loan.
+The Annual Administration Fee shall not exceed \$15,000 annually on non-bond projects.
+Fees may be subject to restrictions imposed by the funding source.